 November 9, 2018

-Gone are the rooms made of fifty shades of grey; in their stead, we have an interesting mix of colours, shapes, and patterns that make your kitchen reflect your personal touch.
+Gone are the rooms made of fifty shades of grey.
+In their stead, we have an interesting mix of colors, shapes, and patterns that make your kitchen reflect your personal touch.

-We’ve seen a surge of pastels; they can be found on backsplashes, accent walls, and even appliances.
-They serve well to create bold contrast to the usual greys and beiges seen in most modern kitchen, and immediately catch the eye.
+We’ve seen a surge of pastels and they can be found on backsplashes, accent walls, and even appliances.
+They serve well to create a bold contrast to the usual greys and beiges seen in most modern kitchen and immediately catch the eye.

-As part of the trend toward personal flair, upper cabinets have been largely replaced by shelving, a lovely way of displaying the dishware and decor you’ve accumulated over the years, and a great way to add interest to the room.
+As part of the trend toward personal flair, upper cabinets have been largely replaced by shelving.
+A lovely way of displaying the dishware and decor you’ve accumulated over the years, and a great way to add interest to the room.